AI Summary

 Before you dive in, make sure WPForms is installed and activated on your site.
 Then, create a new form or open an existing one for editing.

-You’ll need to add a Checkboxes, Multiple Choice, or Dropdown field to your form.
-Open its field options to edit the available choices, and make sure to label one of them “Other” or something similar.
+Add your Checkboxes or Dropdown fields to your form.
+Then, open its field options to edit the available choices, and make sure to label one of them “Other” or something similar.

 Next, add an input field such as a Single Line Text field or a Paragraph field.
 Open its field options and customize its label and description so users know to enter their “Other” selection in this field.